 - expose or involve that person in a matter of disgrace; or

-In most cases, extortion is a felony punishable by a prison term of up to 5 years.
-Attempted extortion is punishable by a jail term of up to 2 years.
+In most cases, extortion is a felony punishable by a prison term of up to five years.
+Attempted extortion is punishable by a jail term of up to two years.
 Okla.
 Stat. tit.
-21 § 1483.
+21 § 1483

 If convicted of felony extortion, you may face serious jail time.
 It is important to work with experienced criminal defense counsel to build a strong defense to protect your freedom.